Our Scripts

 (5M, 4W, optional children)

 Sophie is a young girl who longs for adventure on the High Seas, but she gets more than she bargained for when she is scooped up by a gang of wacky pirates.
-She learns how to be a sailor, how to chase (and fight) a wicked pirate lady, and how to be a good captain . . .
-And most of all, she learns that the biggest adventure is finding yourself.
+She learns how to be a sailor, how to chase (and fight) a wicked pirate lady, and how to be a good captain . . . most of all, she learns that the biggest adventure is finding yourself.

 • 50 minutes